Best Hawaii Beaches for Tweens (Ages 8-12)

 Napili Bay, West Maui

 Napili Bay is a crescent-shaped beach with calm water perfect for snorkeling and swimming.
-Sea turtles are regular visitors here, and spotting one up close is a core memory for any tween.
+Honu are regular visitors, and spotting one up close is a core memory for any tween.
+Stay 10 feet back.
+Federal law and locals will absolutely call it out.
 The bay is small enough that you can see your kids from anywhere on the beach, but big enough that they feel like they are exploring on their own.
-We always dry off with our quick-drying microfiber towels - they pack down small and dry fast, which matters when you are hauling gear for the whole family.
+We always dry off with quick-drying microfiber towels.
+They pack down small and dry fast, which matters when you're hauling gear for the whole family.

 Big Beach (Makena Beach), South Maui

-Big Beach lives up to its name - it is one of the largest undeveloped beaches in Maui.
-The waves here provide excellent boogie boarding for tweens who are comfortable in the surf.
-The sand is golden, the water is gorgeous, and there is enough space that it never feels crowded.
-Be aware that the shore break can be strong, so keep an eye on conditions.
-Pack a insulated cooler backpack with plenty of drinks and snacks because there are no concessions nearby.
+Big Beach lives up to its name.
+One of the largest undeveloped beaches in Maui.
+Waves here provide excellent boogie boarding for tweens who are comfortable in the surf.
+Sand is golden, water is gorgeous, and there's enough space that it never feels crowded.
+Shore break can be strong, so keep an eye on conditions.
+Pack an insulated cooler backpack with plenty of drinks and snacks because there are no concessions nearby.

 Honolua Bay, Northwest Maui